Create A Promising Future & Lasting Legacy

 Q: Are there different ways to leave a gift to SBMM?

 Maximizing your gift and participating in planned giving are strategic ways to leave the legacy of Santa Barbara’s maritime history and help secure the work of the SBMM into the future.
+Your Flagship Society gift may also provide you with significant tax advantages and can continue to provide income to you and your heirs.
 Individuals may join the Flagship Society by making contributions to SBMM through one or more of the following planned giving opportunities:

 You can establish a legacy that will reflect your commitment to maritime history and culture by including SBMM in your will or living trust.
 Bequests to SBMM are generally exempt from federal or state inheritance taxes, and subject to an unlimited deduction.
 Please consult with your financial and tax advisors (take out comma here) in selecting a program or specific target for such a bequest.
 Investopedia: more info on bequests